StartADAM/bluemarz/docs/Examples.md

 ## Adding files

-In this example, a file is added to the context window, expanding LLM´s knowledge.
+In this example, a file is added to the context window, expanding the LLM´s knowledge.

 ```
 async def file_usage_example():